This page was published in March 2020.

 - The National Council of Nonprofits is aggregating info that nonprofits can use to prepare and respond to COVID-19

-- If you’re a small business owner who believes you can benefit from a Kiva loan, apply here
+- Apply here if you’re a small business owner who believes you can benefit from a Kiva loan.

 - The Hispanic Federations's Resources for Nonprofits During COVID-19 Emergency